Skip to content

 On the practical front, philosophy majors develop superior reasoning and analytical skills, helping explain why philosophers majors excel on such Grad School entrance exams as the GRE, LSAT, MCAT, and GMAT.
 Employers value problem solving skills, along with an aptitude for clear expression of ideas (both spoken and written); these abilities are developed in every philosophy course.

-Declare Major Major HandoutMajor Checklist Why Philosophy
+Declare Major Major HandoutMajor Checklist Why Philosophy4-year plan sample

 The degree requirements in philosophy allow students to tailor their course of study